VILA-Lab/SRe2L/SCDD/README.md

 </div>

 ## Experiments
-Our work comprises three main sections, namely Squeeze, Recover, and Relabel.
+Our work comprises three main sections: Squeeze, Recover, and Relabel.
 Below, you'll find the instructions for running each part.
+We also provide the code for ImageNet-1K and CIFAR-100; please find the code in the corresponding folder.

 ### Squeeze
-Please refer to this [link](https://github.com/facebookresearch/moco) to train the MoCo v2 model on the ImageNet-1k dataset.
+Please refer to this [link](https://github.com/facebookresearch/moco) to train the MoCo v2 model on the ImageNet-1K dataset.

 ### Recover
-The subsequent command will execute the recovery code on ImageNet-1k to synthesize images.
+The subsequent command will execute the recovery code on ImageNet-1K.
 ```bash
 python data_synthesis.py --arch-name "resnet50" --exp-name "recover_resnet50_ipc50" --pretrained "/your/PretrainedModel.pth.tar" --syn-data-path './syn_data' --first-bn-multiplier 10 --batch-size 50 --lr 0.1 --iteration 1000 --l2-scale 0 --tv-l2 0 --r-bn 0.01 --verifier --store-best-images --index-start 0 --index-end 50
 ```